MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/imp-lifecycle/prepare-go-live.md

 > [!IMPORTANT]
 > In May 2022, the process transitioned from a Word checklist to the FastTrack for Dynamics 365 implementation portal.
 >
-> As of June 15, 2022, Word checklists will no longer be accepted.
-Go-live reviews can be initiated only in the portal.
+> **As of June 20, 2022, Word checklists will no longer be accepted.
+Go-live reviews can be initiated only in the portal.**
 >
-> If you're already in the process of using a Word checklist, you can continue if you plan to submit the Word checklist before June 15, 2022.
+> If you're already in the process of using a Word checklist, you can continue if you plan to submit it before June 20.
 However, because the portal and the Word checklist include the same questions, we invite you to use the portal.

 All Finance and Operations apps customers must complete a Go-live Readiness Review with the [Microsoft FastTrack for Dynamics 365](/dynamics365/fasttrack/) team before production environments can be deployed.
 The main purpose of the review is to assess project readiness and help you have a smooth and successful go-live experience.
 LCS project users will receive an email reminder about the Go-live Readiness Review, based on the go-live date in LCS.